London Breed: Polystyrene ban

 In 2016, the city of San Francisco passed the nation's strongest ban on sale and use of products made from polystyrene foam, including expanded polystyrene foam (also called Styrofoam) for food service ware, egg cartons, coolers, and packing peanuts.
-The law made national and international news.
+The law made national news.

 In the final week of Breed's 2016 reelection campaign, she released a comical web video about the legislation, "Styrofoam Monster".
 In the ad, she chases away a bully who is dressed in a costume made of polystyrene foam.
 The San Francisco Chronicle wrote, "The award for most creative campaign ad goes to Board of Supervisors President London Breed..[It] is akin to an ingenious high school video production."

 Drug take back legislation

 In 2015, the city of San Francisco passed legislation requiring drug manufacturers to fund a drug take-back program in San Francisco, enabling consumers to place unused medications in secure drop-off bins in pharmacies.
 Unused drugs are often disposed in the trash or toilet which can pollute waterways or lead to accidental poisonings.
 Breed published an op-ed in support of the legislation.
 It passed unanimously on March 17, 2015, making San Francisco only the third county in the nation to launch such a program.
 The program has collected well over 20 tons of medications.

 Despite her environmental record during her first term on the Board of Supervisors, the local chapter of the Sierra Club endorsed her opponent.
 This prompted Breed's then-Chief of Staff Conor Johnston to write a scathing article in the San Francisco Examiner accusing the local Sierra Club chapter of hypocrisy and "bewildering anti-environmentalism" for blocking new housing and engaging in "political tribalism".